Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution: Experiments

 \subsubsection{Effectiveness of Bidirectional Reward-Guided Diffusion}

 We first evaluate the contribution of forward and backward processes individually as well as their combination.
 The experimental variants are defined as follows:\\ \textbf{1.
 Only paired forward:} Optimizing the model using only paired synthetic data with forward noise injection.\\ \textbf{2.
 Only real-world LR reverse:} Optimizing the model using only real-world LR images with reverse process.\\ \textbf{3.
-All reverse:} Performing reward-guided reverse optimization for both synthetic LR data and real-world LR data.\\
+All reverse:} Performing reward-guided reverse optimization for both synthetic LR data and real-world LR data.\\ \textbf{4.
+Mixed forward and reverse:} The full bidirectional optimization framework that jointly leverages synthetic paired data and real-world low-resolution data.

-\textbf{4.
-Mixed forward and reverse:} The full bidirectional optimization framework that jointly leverages synthetic paired data and real-world LR data.\\ We evaluate these 4 variants in terms of both training cost and performance (MUSIQ / LPIPS scores).
+We evaluate these 4 variants in terms of both training cost and performance (MUSIQ / LPIPS scores).
 The results are summarized in Table~\ref{tab:ablation}.
 In addition, the visualization of four variants are shown in Figure~\ref{fig:vision_ablation}.

 \textbf{Analysis.} (1) \emph{Only forward} achieves faster training but lacks adaptation to real-world LR degradations, resulting in inferior perceptual quality.
 (2) \emph{Only reverse} adapts to real-world LR images but suffers from unstable optimization and an increased risk of reward hacking due to long reverse diffusion trajectories.
 (3) \emph{All reverse} improves performance over \emph{Only reverse} but incurs significantly higher computational cost.
 (4) \emph{Mixed forward and reverse} achieves the best trade-off between efficiency and perceptual quality, demonstrating the effectiveness of our bidirectional optimization strategy.
 These observations indicate that jointly combining forward and reverse optimization not only stabilizes training but also enables better adaptation to real-world LR images.